War in the Vendée: Genocide controversy

-The Counter-Enlightenment interpretation was popularized in the conservatizing English-speaking world of the Neoliberal era, with French historian Reynald Secher's 1986 A French Genocide: The Vendée.
-Secher argued that the actions of the French republican government during the War in the Vendée was the first modern genocide.
-Secher's claims caused a minor uproar in France amongst scholars of modern French history, as many mainstream authorities on the period—both French and foreign—published articles rejecting Secher's claims.
+The Counter-Enlightenment interpretation by Les Blancs was widely popularized among the social conservatives throughout the Anglosphere during the Neoliberal era, with French historian Reynald Secher's 1986 A French Genocide: The Vendée.
+Secher argued that the total war against the local population and the scorched earth tactics unleashed by both the Republican government and the French Revolutionary Army during the War in the Vendée were the first modern genocide.
+Secher's claims caused a minor uproar in France among scholars of French history, as many mainstream authorities on the period—both French and foreign—published articles denouncing Secher's allegations.
 Claude Langlois (of the Institute of History of the French Revolution) derides Secher's claims as "quasi-mythological".
-Timothy Tackett of the University of California summarizes the case as such: "In reality ... the Vendée was a tragic civil war with endless horrors committed by both sides—initiated, in fact, by the rebels themselves.
+Timothy Tackett of the University of California contends: "In reality ... the Vendée was a tragic civil war with endless horrors committed by both sides—initiated, in fact, by the rebels themselves.
 The Vendeans were no more blameless than were the republicans.
 The use of the word genocide is wholly inaccurate and inappropriate."
 Hugh Gough (Professor of history at University College Dublin) called Secher's book an attempt at historical revisionism unlikely to have any lasting impact.
-While some such as Peter McPhee roundly criticized Secher, including the assertion of commonality between the functions of the Republican government and Communist totalitarianism, historian Pierre Chaunu expressed support for Secher's views, describing the events as the first "ideological genocide".
+While some such as Peter McPhee roundly criticized Secher, including the assertion of commonality between the functions of the Republican government and the totalitarianism of Stalinism, historian Pierre Chaunu expressed support for Secher's views, describing the events as the first "ideological genocide".

-Critics of Secher's thesis find his methodology is flawed.
+Critics of Secher's thesis have also accused his methodology of being flawed.
 McPhee asserted that these errors are as follows: (1) The war was not fought against Vendeans generally but Royalist Vendeans; the government relied on the support of Republican Vendeans.
 (2) The Convention ended the campaign after the Royalist Army was clearly defeated—if the aim was genocide, then they would have continued and easily exterminated the population.
-(3) He fails to inform the reader of atrocities committed by Royalist against Republicans in the Vendée.
-(4) He repeats stories now known to be folkloric myths as fact (5) He does not refer to the wide range of estimates of deaths suffered by both sides, and that casualties were not "one-sided"; and more.
+(3) He fails to inform the reader of atrocities committed by Royalist forces against Republican civilians and POWs in the Vendée.
+(4) He repeats alleged folkloric myths as facts (5) He does not refer to the wide range of estimates of deaths suffered by both sides, and that casualties were not "one-sided"; and more.